 - Click on Apps or Applications option.

 - Now, swipe right further to open All tab.

-- Now, scroll down and look for Google Play Store app.
-Click on it.
+- Now, scroll down and look for the Google Play Store app and tap it.

-- Here, you will see two buttons – 1.
+- Then select Storage.
+Here, you will see two buttons – 1.
 Clear Cache and 2.
 Clear Data.
 Click on them.

 Fix 2: Reconfigure your Google Account